Paleo Challenge Point System

 § Alcohol other than red wine, cider and tequila (2 serving allowance/day) More than that -5

-o If you take a rest day, but you still dedicate 20+ minutes to foam rolling, stretching, and/or trigger point work add 3 points.
+o Outside of your 1 hour class, if you dedicate 20+ minutes to foam rolling, stretching, and/or trigger point work add 2 points.

 o You are not following the Paleo diet if you are not consuming any fruits or vegetables.
 Each day that you eat less than 3 servings of fruits and vegetables subtract 10 points.